rykas-productions/chivalry-engine/CONTRIBUTING.md

 Please do not send in useless pull requests.
 Verify bugs you find before submitting.
 Document your code, and the PR itself.
+If you are sending in a suggestion, please be as clear and consise as possible.
+Other users may ask questions about your suggestion, and might even help find bugs/logic holes in it.
+Do not take it personally.